 This classic biplane glider, designed and constructed by Octave Chanute and August Herring, represents the beginning of heavier-than-air flying machines.
 Its rigid, lightweight structure became the basis for all externally-braced biplanes including the Wright Brothers'.
 Reasonably stable, though fragile, the design was braced much like a bridge (which is reasonable, since Octave Chanute was a civil engineer) and was controlled by moving your body.
 Originally a triplane, the lowest of the three wings was removed after early flights.
 Ultimately, distances of up to 359 feet and flights lasting 14 seconds were achieved.

 This example is a reproduction constructed in 1985.

-Please contact if you have any information or comments on the Chanute-Herring Glider.
+Please contact Nick Hurley, Museum Curator, by email if you have any information or comments on the Chanute Herring Glider Replica.